So much of what makes a good story comes down to ritual.

 For adult audiences who enjoy haunting tales, press play to listen to dark and thrilling stories from across the causeway.
 Our collaboration with Malaysian publisher Buku FIXI features 7 spoken word artists who will perform short stories from the recent anthology KL Noir: Magic.
 As a festival, it’s been a privilege to foster creative exchanges between international and Singapore-based artists.
 We hope this pilot project offers a new way for us to continue the love of stories, while we wait for safe travels.

 Family audiences can go on Awesome Adventures with mischievous gods who eat almost everything and brothers with super powers who perform feats!
 Follow a series of odd creatures in a chain story, witness a wacky tug-of-war and listen to how music came to be!
-Enjoy storytelling in-person at The Arts House or from the comfort of your homes.
+Indulge in storytelling anywhere, anytime, from the comfort of your home.

 Stories should be enjoyed by everyone.
 If you’re looking to help listeners with different abilities connect with your stories, our new series of online lectures is for you.
 Through introductory presentations, pick up practical tips on how to use therapeutic storytelling and sensory stories in your practice.

-If you’ve missed in-person workshops with speakers and trainers, we have a range of learning opportunities designed to develop your skills in mindfulness, corporate stories, puppet making, public speaking and how to be a confident storyteller.
+Our workshops have been redesigned for you to learn from the safety of your home.
+Get into a range of learning opportunities designed to develop your skills in mindfulness, corporate stories, puppet making, public speaking and how to be a confident storyteller.

 Creative Producer, StoryFest